 Highest Finish: 19th (1997/98)

 Spent 102 years trying to make it into the top flight of English football, and then were relegated after only one season, having spent virtually the entire season in the bottom three.
 Did manage a strong FA Cup run in the same season though, reaching the fifth round and knocking Manchester United out along the way.
 Came close to a return in 2000, but were relegated to the third tier 2 seasons later.
 Yo-yo between Championship and League 1 nowadays.
 An FA Cup run to the semi-finals, exactly 10 seasons after the Premier League season, repeating its bright spot of a historic win at Anfield, then ending Chelsea's defence, was their most notable moment since.
-Earned a playoff spot in 2020/21, but fell short against Swansea, only to follow it up with an abysmal 2021/22 season, getting relegated in mid-April.
+Earned a playoff spot in 2020/21, but fell short against Swansea, only to follow it up with an abysmal 2021/22 season, getting relegated in mid-April, though they managed a playoff spot first time round the next season.